Religion in Kiribati

+Christianity is the predominant religion in Kiribati, with Catholicism being its largest denomination.

+Kiribati is a secular state and the freedom of religion is enshrined in its constitution.

+Overview

-According to 2020 government statistics, Christian groups form about 96% of the Kiribati population by census counts, most of whom are either Catholic or members of the new Kiribati Uniting Church (redenominated in 2015) and Kiribati Protestant Church.
-Persons with no religious affiliation account for about 0.03% of the population.
+According to 2020 government statistics, Christian groups form about 96% of the Kiribati population, most of whom are either Catholic or members of the new Kiribati Uniting Church (redenominated in 2015) and Kiribati Protestant Church.
+Persons with no religious affiliation account for about 0.1% of the population.
 Members of the Catholic Church are concentrated in the northern islands, while Protestants are the majority in the southern islands.

 Missionaries introduced Christianity into the area in the mid-19th century.
+Hiram Bingham II of the American Board of Commissioners for Foreign Missions arrived in Abaiang in 1857.
 The Rev. Samuel James Whitmee, of the London Missionary Society, visited the islands in 1870.
 Missionaries continue to be present and operate freely.
 The Constitution provides for freedom of religion, and the government generally respects this right.
 Societal abuses or discrimination based on religious belief or practice occur, but are relatively infrequent.

+Over the period from 1990 to 2020, some changes have been recorded across the Kiribati population with a 6% increase in affiliation with the Catholic Church.
+The KUC/KPC have seen a decline of 10%.

+Religion is always very active in urban and rural island communities, providing pastoral care, youth faith programmes, women's activities, support for overseas workers, chaplaincy work as well as vocational training for young men and women.
+The KUC also runs a Theological College.
+It is becoming common for church groups to build maneabas, a traditional style meeting house, particularly in the larger villages’ settlements and especially in South Tarawa (Wincup 2010).
+While lacking the deep cultural significance and use, the church groups utilise these large space buildings for a range of community activities.

+Education role

+The role of church organisations in the education sector is often crucial in their role in Early Childhood Education & Care (ECCE) centres and Secondary level schools.
+Data from the Kiribati Ministry of Education (MoE) for 2020 report that 130 ECCE Centres (43% of total ECCE) are administered by Church groups.
+At the Secondary level, all 11 Combined (Junior & Secondary) High Schools across Kiribati are run by the Catholic Church (5), Kiribati Uniting Church (4), Seventh Day Adventists (1) and the Church of Latter Day Saints (1).
+At the Senior High School level, the Catholic Church (4) and KUC (2) contribute an important part of the education sector and the community (MoE 2022).